EN-IH-WDPT-JUN21/Combiez_MicroService_CRM/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To check service response run any of the following request in Postman.
+Use a basic Auth when requesting (user : 'admin' / password : 'admin').
 Include path variable, params or body (raw/json) when necessary:

 * Sales Rep:
 ```sh